tikei/CarND-Term2-P5/README.md

 ### Additional Throttle control optimization
-As discussed, the Global Kinematic Model does not take into account various forces (tire, longitudinal, lateral) To add a more realistic behaviour, the throttle was scaled by the slope of the fitted curve evaluated 30 meters ahead of the car.
+As discussed, the Global Kinematic Model does not take into account various forces (tire, longitudinal, lateral).
+To add a more realistic behaviour, the throttle was scaled by the slope of the fitted curve evaluated 30 meters ahead of the car.
 By calculating the derivative (slope) of the curve at this point, the car can anticipate the radius of the next turn and slow down accordingly.
 Otherwise, in a realistic scenario, the car would not be able to pass all turns driving at a constant velocity of 80 mph!

+___

 ## Dependencies